kongrui/uc-machine-learning/capstone/capstone_report.md

 |RandomForestRegressor|0.5230|0.22385|10000|0.0370|0.0181|
 |RandomForestRegressor|0.5216|0.22546|74067|0.0558|0.1391|

-Given the result above, I decide to further improve GradientBoostingRegressor model.
+Please note:

-Please note RandomForestRegressor with bagging is another method to try for optimal model performance.
+- RandomForestRegressor with bagging is another method besides `Grandient boosting` to try for optimal model performance.

-Gradient boosting is a machine learning technique for re- gression and classification problems, which produces a model in the form of an ensemble of weak prediction models, typically decision trees.
+- Gradient boosting is a machine learning technique for regression and classification problems, which produces a model in the form of an ensemble of weak prediction models, typically decision trees.
 It builds the model in a stage-wise fashion like other boosting methods do, and it generalizes them by allowing optimization of an arbitrary differentiable loss function.

-Gradient boosting is typically used with decision trees of a fixed size as base learners, namely gradient boosting trees.
+- Gradient boosting is typically used with decision trees of a fixed size as base learners, namely gradient boosting trees.
 It’s a generalization of the tree ensembles and can prevent overfitting effectively.

+The above result shows `DecisionTreeRegressor` without tuning manifests high overfitting, whereas

+Given the result above, I decide to further improve `GradientBoostingRegressor` model.

 ### Refinement